-We all now live in a world of increasing pressure on our time and our finances.
-The Internet has changed our expectations when it comes to buying goods and services.
 We have arrived at a one-click, next day delivery experience that increases the pressure on everyone to do it now, whatever ’it’ may be.

 This immediate, 24/7 world has come to the construction industry and yes, I can provide a one-click ordering service and a next day delivery but I cannot put it through your letter box!